High Asset Divorces: Colorado’s Marital Property Laws and Implications

 Once a legally binding child custody agreement or parenting plan is in place between both parties, child support may then be determined.
 In most instances, the guidelines for determining set child support are not subject to debate because they are calculated based upon the strict requirements of the law, found in CRS 14-10-115:

-As your attorney, Andrew Bryant can provide you with all the proper advice when it comes to securing payment for court ordered child support.
-The methods approved by the Colorado courts may seem quite complicated, so let him take care of the details so you can just focus on your children.
+As your attorney, Andrew Bryant can provide you with all the proper advice when it comes to securing payment for court-ordered child support.
+The methods approved by the Colorado courts may seem quite complicated, so let him take care of the details so you can focus on your children.

 Child support is a legal obligation of consistent financial support guaranteed every month to benefit the children who are involved in a divorce or separation.
 In most cases in Colorado, this monthly financial support will continue until the child is 19 years of age or upon emancipation.
 However, there might come a time before the child turns 19 when it is necessary to reexamine an existing child support agreement to determine if that initial support amount provided is still appropriate to raise the child.
 Child support reexamination might be essential due to:

 When you hire Andrew Bryant as your family law attorney, he brings over a decade of exceptional legal experience and child support knowledge to your personal case.
-Andrew is dedicated to serving the needs of him clients while keeping the children in your case the primary focus of all decisions so they can have a childhood they deserve.
+Andrew is dedicated to serving the needs of his clients while keeping the children, in your case, the primary focus of all decisions so they can have the childhood they deserve.
 Contact Andrew today for a FREE child support consultation!

 Contact The Law Office of Andrew Bryant today for a free consultation concerning your criminal or family law case.
 You are just a click away from a top-rated and respected team with the experience and tenacity to ensure you get the best legal services offered in Colorado Springs – call or email now.